Facebook ads not working? A must know rule!

 Your bid must be low

-Old Ad set
+Old ad set

 Spammy content

-Old Ad
+Old ad

 Recreate your ad.
 Don’t be afraid to keep changing your creatives.
 But, also could just be a bug.
 Kinda like the old turn it off and back on again trick?
+Also, we’ve seen this one before: payment not set-up properly.
+Might want to check that your spending limits and all that jazz are up to snuff.
+Do a quick troubleshoot, check if ad was approved and if neither ad nor ad set are somehow paused/inactive.

 Target audience

 Check your targeting audience.
-If it’s too specific, you may broaden it a bit ( just a little at first).
+If it’s too specific, you may broaden it a bit (just a little at first).
+After that, if it still won’t generate any volume, just contact the support team, they’re pretty chill!

-More Ad problems
+More ad problems

-- The ad got some problems, most popular one is lots of text at ad image.
-Only 20% of image could be a text, if no the ad will not run properly.
+The ad is under review after launching, it can take several hours to start.
+The ad got some problems, most popular one is lots of text at ad image.
+Only 20% of image could be a text, if not the ad will not run properly.
+Ad got some restricted text.
+Check the rules for Facebook ad publishers.

 Interestingly enough when it comes to picking the winner of these “auctions,” Facebook doesn’t always look at the price.
 The 3 major things that factor into Facebook’s decision are:

-- Relevance and Quality – How interesting your ads are to your audience, and the quality of those ads (which is determined by the amount of negative/positive feedback)
+Bid price - The price you’re willing to pay for the desired action.
+Estimated Action Rates - How likely your audience is to take the above action.
+Relevance and Quality - How interesting your ads are to your audience, and the quality of those ads (which is determined by the amount of negative/positive feedback).

+Based on these three factors, Facebook calculates a “total value” and this total value is what is used to determine whose ads are shown and whose are not.
 By choosing “Lowest cost” bidding, you’re allowing Facebook to choose the best price for your selected action and bid competitively.
 For 90% of advertisers, this is a great option as it ensures that your bid price will never be set too low (and under deliver).

 Adding a bid cap, on the other hand, is a different case.
 When selecting a bid cap, you’re the one telling Facebook what you’re willing to pay for your action, which is accomplished by designating your average or maximum bid.
 Facebook even mentions that you will have trouble with delivery if your bid is too low.